paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-050-miscellaneous-command-responsibilities.md

   (B) upon arrival at the first duty station of the member;

-  (C) upon arrival at each subsequent duty station, in the case of a member in pay grade E–4 or below or in pay grade O–3 or below;
+  (C) upon arrival at each subsequent duty station, in the case of a member in pay grade E–6 or below or in pay grade O–3 or below;

-  (D) on the date of promotion of the member, in the case of a member in pay grade E–5 or below or in pay grade O–4 or below;

-  (E) when the member vests in the Thrift Savings Plan (TSP) under [section 8432(g)(2)(C) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8432/g/2/C&num=0&edition=prelim);
+  (D) when the member vests in the Thrift Savings Plan (TSP) under [section 8432(g)(2)(C) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8432/g/2/C&num=0&edition=prelim);

-  (F) when the member becomes entitled to receive continuation pay under [section 356 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section356&num=0&edition=prelim), at which time the training shall include, at a minimum, information on options available to the member regarding the use of continuation pay;
+  (E) when the member becomes entitled to receive continuation pay under [section 356 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section356&num=0&edition=prelim), at which time the training shall include, at a minimum, information on options available to the member regarding the use of continuation pay;

-  (G) at each major life event during the service of the member, such as—
+  (F) at each major life event during the service of the member, such as—

     (i) marriage;